Linzwcs/Linzwcs.github.io/index.md

 ## About Me

 Hello, I’m Zhilin Wang, an undergraduate student at Jilin University.
-Previously, I studied as a visiting student under the supervision of Yue Zhang at WestlakeNLP.
-I am now preparing to pursue a PhD supervised by Yu Cheng at the University of Science and Technology of China and the Shanghai AI Lab.
+Previously, I studied as a visiting student under the supervision of Yue Zhang@wias at WestlakeNLP.
+I am now preparing to pursue a PhD supervised by Yu Cheng@CUHK at the University of Science and Technology of China and the Shanghai AI Lab.
 Currently, I'm working on MoE with Continue learning.

 ## Research Interests